be_ixf;ym_202312 d_03; ct_100

 A broad spectrum of new participants, from high-net-worth to retail investors, began to deploy private credit alternatives in their portfolios.

-Capital Raised by Private Debt Managers Reached $172 Billion Last Year
+Capital Raised by Private Debt Managers Reached $172 Billion In 2022

 Source: Preqin

-The consistency of the capital raises by private debt managers over the last five years, even with the disruption of the pandemic in 2020 and 2021, is evidence of the growing acceptance of the asset class and the strength of demand.
+The consistency of the capital raises by private debt managers over the last five years, even with the disruption of the pandemic in 2020 and 2021, suggests the growing acceptance of the asset class and the strength of demand.

 THE ASSET RAISE ISN’T THE WHOLE STORY: DRY POWDER IS CHANGING DEALS